michaelfester/docs/docs/reference/account/support.md

 You can provide **Glide Support** with a special support link to help you with your project safely and securely.

 With this link, support can look at the app and the data in the Data Editor.
-They can change the app and data locally (on their end) to troubleshoot, but these changes won’t be saved or won't affect your actual app.
+They can change the app and data locally (on their end) to troubleshoot, but these changes won't be saved or won't affect your actual app.

 {% figure src="/docs/reference/account/support/support-link-sample.png" caption="Support link sample" /%}